NicolasBrg/TweeterUnfollow/README.md

 }
 ```
 ## GetMaxParent Function
-One function totally esthetic that will return the HTML Element that contain unfollowed user to apply an animation into Search Function
+One function totally aesthetic that will return the HTML Element that contain unfollowed user to apply an animation into Search Function

 ```Javascript
 function getMaxParent(id) {